Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 - When lining the pan with parchment it helps to clip the sides with binder clips.
 They won’t melt in the oven and it keeps the parchment in place.
 See picture below ⬇️

-Looking for other amazingly easy treats?
+Looking for other amazing easy treats?

 - Scrumptious Chocolate Chip Skillet Cookie (also called a pizookie) is an easy twist on traditional chocolate chippers